RationalityEnhancementGroup/todolistAPI/README.md

 The general URL for local testing looks like this:
 `http://127.0.0.1:6789/api/<compulsoryParameters>/<additionalParameters>/tree/<userID>/<functionName>`

-The general URL for testing the server online (on Heroku) looks like this `https://<HerokuAppCode>.herokuapp.com/api/<compulsoryParameters>/<additionalParameters>/tree/<userID>/<functionName>`
+The general URL for using the server online (on Heroku) looks like this:
+`https://<HerokuAppCode>.herokuapp.com/api/<compulsoryParameters>/<additionalParameters>/tree/<userID>/<functionName>`

 Description of the URL parameters: